Stay Connected with CECH

 Programs and Degrees

-What is Crime Analysis and Prevention : Distance Learning?
+Why study Crime Analysis and Prevention : Online?

 The Graduate Certificate in Crime Analysis and Prevention allows students the opportunity to learn about the development of new information technology, crime reduction and prevention strategies, and ways to address challenging public safety issues.
 Law enforcement organizations have increasingly started to rely on crime analysis and prevention more than ever before.